 Bleeding Disorders and Thrombosis Events

-The mission of Camp Ailihpomeh (Hemophilia spelled backwards) is to serve the needs of boys from age seven to seventeen with bleeding disorders, providing a camping experience for a group of children who have traditionally been excluded from participating in other summer camp programs.
+The mission of Camp Ailihpomeh (Hemophilia spelled backwards) is to serve the needs of boys from age 7 to 17 with bleeding disorders, providing a camping experience for a group of children who have traditionally been excluded from participating in other summer camp programs.
 The experience of camping with other children in a natural outdoor setting strengthens the child’s ability to cope with the daily physical and emotional challenges of a disability and/or chronic illness.
 The best explanation for the camp’s continued success is the positive emphasis on what is possible, despite any limitations imposed by their bleeding disorder.

 Eligibility for Camp